Tyil/website/_tutorials/freebsd-mailserver-part-2-mailing-with-postfix.md

 #### Address extensions
 This block is optional.
 It allows you to use email address extensions.
-These are addresses with an additional character in them that will drop the email in the unextended address' mailbox, but allows you to quickly filter on them as the sent-to address contains the extension.
+These are addresses with an additional character in them that will drop the email in the non extended address' mailbox, but allows you to quickly filter on them as the sent-to address contains the extension.

 {% highlight ini %}